spree/spree/guides/content/developer/customization/authentication.markdown

     end
 <% end %>

-Of course, this code will be different if you’re not using Devise.
+Of course, this code will be different if you're not using Devise.
 Simply do not use the *devise_scope* method and change the controllers and actions for these routes.